PicartaAI/Picarta-API/README.md

 ```
 #### Response Format
-The API returns a JSON object containing classification results, including metadata about the image and a dictionary of top predictions.
+The API returns a JSON object containing geographic location results, including metadata about the image and a dictionary of topk predictions.

 #### Example API Response